Variational quantum algorithm for anion exchange across electrolyzer membrane: Acknowledgements

 \section{Acknowledgements}

 The work of T.G. and P.P. is funded by the European Union (ERC, MesoComp, 101052786).
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
-F.S. is supported by the Deutsche Forschungsgemeinschaft (DFG).
 The work benefited from helpful discussions with Sachin S. Bharadwaj, Sergio Bengoechea, Paul Over, and Katepalli R. Sreenivasan.